demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 | CVE-2021-2222 | LOW | 5.5 | 2021-05-10T17:08:00Z | 3.6 | 0 | vendor |
 ### cs-falcon-spotlight-list-host-by-vulnerability
 ***
- Retrieve vulnerability details according to the selected filter with detailed information about host.
+Retrieve vulnerability details for a specific ID and host.
+Supported with the CrowdStrike Spotlight license.

 #### Base Command